 Yes.
-As required by Ministry policy, and in keeping with the inclusion goals of the Kawartha Pine Ridge District School Board, placement in the regular classroom is the first option considered for students.
+As required by Ministry of Education policy, and in keeping with the inclusion goals of KPR, placement in the regular classroom is the first option considered for students.
 For any student presented to the Identification, Placement and Review Committee (IPRC), regular classroom placement is always considered as the first option before other special education programs.